Skip to main content

 By submitting this form, you consent to receive texts, calls, and emails from A-LA Auto Insurance about your quote and promotions.
 Message/data rates may apply.
 Reply STOP to cancel.
 Review our Privacy Policy.

-The 10 vehicles below produce the lowest A-LA-bound monthly premiums across the 14 DFW office territories in May 2026 for clean-record drivers, age 30-55, with continuous prior coverage.
+The 14 vehicles below produce the lowest A-LA-bound monthly premiums across the 15 DFW office territories for clean-record drivers, age 30-55, with continuous prior coverage.
 Ranges reflect 30/60/25 liability-only and full coverage (collision + comprehensive, $500 deductible) on a 2-5-year-old vehicle.
+Across A-LA Auto Insurance's Dallas-Fort Worth quote panel, the Honda CR-V typically quotes around $52-$68 per month liability-only and $120-$142 per month full coverage for a 30-45-year-old driver with a clean record — a useful benchmark for the whole list.

 #VehicleLiability (TX)Full CoverageWhy It's Cheap